mudverma/winterschool/labs/lab1.md

-# Goal of this lab is to setup kubernetes cluster locally for application development.
-For this purpose we are going to use "minikube".
-Minikube implements a local Kubernetes cluster on macOS, Linux, and Windows for local application development.
-It supports most of the native kubernates functions.

 # Lab 1 - Setting up Kubernetes
 Goal of this lab is to setup kubernetes cluster locally for application development.
 For this purpose we are going to use "minikube".
 Minikube that implements a local Kubernetes cluster on macOS, Linux, and Windows.
 It supports most of the native kubernates functions.